Open House (Breaking Bad): Reviews

-The episode received positive reviews.
 Alan Sepinwall of HitFix said he was particularly interested in the Marie and Jesse characters this episode, and called it a credit to the show's evolution that the supporting cast subplots can be so interesting without Walt.
 He also praised David Slade's direction, particularly during the jumpshots in Jesse's scenes.
 Seth Amitin of IGN called it a "great episode" and an improvement over the previous two, "Box Cutter" and "Thirty-Eight Snub".
 He praised the way Skyler's character proved herself to both Walter and Saul, and praised Betsy Brandt's performance, claiming her subplot provided much-needed comic relief and reminded him of the works of David Sedaris.
 Entertainment Weekly writer Melissa Maerz praised the development of Skyler's character and said the episode touched upon a common theme in Breaking Bad about masculinity.
 With Skyler asserting herself in Walter's work, and Hank taking out his insecurities about being disabled on Marie, Maerz said the script raises the question, "What does it mean to be a strong man?"
 Los Angeles Times writer Emily St. James called it "one of the best episodes this show has ever done", despite diverting the attention from Walter to the support cast members.
 St. James said the episode well demonstrated how Walter's actions affected others around him and said Marie's character was more interesting than in the past.

 Matt Richenthal of TV Fanatic complimented the performances by Betsy Brandt and Aaron Paul, and said of the latter, "Seriously, does any actor on TV convey more by saying less than Aaron Paul?"
 He also compared Skyler's increasingly calculated approach to Walter's drug dealing to Gus' personality.
 New York magazine writer Logan Hill praised Brandt's performance and said it was interesting to see an episode so focused on Skyler and Marie on a show usually dominated by the male characters.
 However, he said Skyler's transformation from concerned wife to competent criminal partner felt too sudden.
 Not all reviews were positive.
 Slate writers June Thomas and Jessica Grose both enjoyed Marie in "Open House", but both felt the scenes at Jesse's house were too over-the-top and that Skyler's concerns about Walter's safety seemed out of character.

 In 2019 The Ringer ranked "Open House" 50th out of the 62 total Breaking Bad episodes.